spm/spm-docs/docs/tutorials/MEEG/mmn/index.md

 ### Automatisation of preprocessing

-The preprocessing steps we performed separately for instructive puproses can all be run together as part of a pipeline.
+The preprocessing steps we performed separately for instructive purposes can all be run together as part of a pipeline.
 Once specified such a pipeline can be reused on a different input dataset from a different session or subject.
 There are two ways to build a pipeline in SPM.
 One